 Taylor Sweitzer first traveled to the North Pole when he was only 9 years old then came back at age 15 to become the youngest person to ski the last degree to the Pole.
 He's also climbed several of the world's tallest peaks.
 But you would never know this from talking with him.
 He is humble, soft spoken and more interested in other people's experiences.
 Taylor has guided at both Poles and around the world.
 You'll enjoy his tendency to celebrate the best parts of any situation and he is quicker than lightning to lend a hand whenever one is needed.

 Byron grew up in the north woods of Wisconsin close to the shores of Lake Superior with a love of wild places coursing through his veins.
 He has spent the last ten years leading paddling and dogsledding expeditions with Outward Bound all over North America.
-Having splits his time between Ely, MN, the Apostle Islands, and North Carolina where he is Program Director of Outward Bound's Outer Banks Sea Kayak Program.
+Byron splits his time between Ely, MN, the Apostle Islands, and North Carolina where he is Program Director of Outward Bound's Outer Banks Sea Kayak Program.
 He takes pleasure in creating fine food in the backcountry, and believes that the wilderness is the greatest teacher of all.